Lori Vallow back in Idaho to face felony charges of child abandonment

 REXBURG, Idaho - The wait for Lori Vallow's return to Idaho is finally over.

-The mother of two kids with Arizona ties who went missing after moving to Idaho will appear in front of another judge soon after being extradited from Hawaii.
+The mother of two kids with Arizona ties who went missing after moving to Idaho appeared in front of another judge soon after being extradited from Hawaii.

 She returned to Idaho on Thursday, and her court appearance is scheduled for Friday at 2 p.m.
 Vallow hasn't been in Idaho since Nov.
 26th, however, this is where she will stay, in Madison County Jail.